Jackie Wilson: Marriages and children

-At the age of 17, Wilson married his girlfriend Freda Hood in 1951 while she was pregnant.
-Together they had four children: Jacqueline Denise (1951-1988), Sandra Kay (1953-1977), Jack Leroy Jr (1954-1970), and Anthony Duane.
-Hood divorced Wilson in 1965, after 14 years of marriage, as she was frustrated with his notorious womanizing.
+At age 17, Wilson married his pregnant girlfriend, Freda Hood, in 1951.
+They had four children: Jacqueline Denise (1951–1988), Sandra Kay (1953–1977), Jackie Jr. (1954–1970), and Anthony Duane.
+Hood divorced Wilson in 1965 after 14 years of marriage, as she was frustrated with his notorious womanizing.

 In 1967, Wilson married his second wife, model Harlean Harris (1937–2019), at the urging of Nat Tarnopol, who thought the marriage would help repair Wilson's public image.
-They had been dating since at least 1960, and had a son, John Dominick (known as Petey), born in 1963.
+They had been dating since at least 1960 and their son, John Dominick (known as Petey), was born in 1963.
 Wilson and Harris legally separated in 1969.

-Wilson was in a relationship with a woman named Lynn Guidry, who was under the impression that she was his legal wife, until his heart attack in 1975.
-However, Wilson and Harris never officially divorced.
-Harris became his court-appointed guardian in 1978.
+They never officially divorced, but at the time he had his heart attack in 1975, Wilson was in a relationship with a woman named Lynn Guidry, who was under the impression that she was his legal wife.
+Harris was the one who became his court-appointed guardian in 1978.

-Wilson's 16-year-old son, Jackie Jr, was shot and killed on a neighbor's porch near their Detroit home in 1970.
-Wilson sank into a period of depression, and for the next few years remained mostly a recluse.
-He turned to drug abuse and continued drinking in an attempt to cope with the loss of his son.
-More tragedy hit when two of Wilson's daughters died when young.
-His daughter Sandra died in 1977 at the age of 24 of an apparent heart attack.
-His eldest daughter, Jacqueline, was killed in 1988 in a drug-related incident in Highland Park, Michigan.
+In 1970, Wilson's 16-year-old son, Jackie Jr., was shot and killed on a neighbor's porch near their Detroit home.
+Wilson became depressed for a period, remaining a near-recluse for the next few years.
+He turned to drug abuse and continued to drink in an attempt to cope with the loss of his son.
+Additionally, both of Wilson's daughters died young: Sandra died in 1977 at age 24 of an apparent heart attack, and her older sister Jacqueline was killed in 1988 in what was initially thought to be a drug-related incident in Highland Park, Michigan.

-Wilson also fathered many other children out of wedlock with different women, including singer Bobby Brooks Wilson who performs his father's songs in tribute.
+Wilson also fathered many out-of-wedlock children with different women, including singer Bobby Brooks Wilson, who performs his father's songs in tribute.